 The ski season is complimented by a range of iconic New Zealand winter events.
 The beautiful alpine resort town of Queenstown plays host to two annual winter festivals - the American Express Queenstown Winter Festival and DNA Gay Ski week.

 As always sport plays a major role in the New Zealand ski season event line-up.
-The Coronet Cup is one of New Zealand’s most competitive annual ski races, attracting some of the most skilled skiers in the Southern Hemisphere and some of the biggest names in world sport - American stars Bode Miller and Lindsey Vonn have both taken part in the past.
+The Winter Games NZ are now an annual event, attracting some of the biggest names in world snow sports and providing spectacular on mountain action.

 Both fields offer a variety of terrain, catering from families through to experienced and extreme-sport loving snow enthusiasts that can be enjoyed in a unique New Zealand setting.